 - Participating in monthly Task Force conference calls to plan and discuss achieving the goals above

-- Collaborating on a regular basis to gather information and create tool-kit for local Leagues to recruit and engage young professionals (could include interviewing young professionals, developing materials, collecting success stories from local Leagues who effectively reach out to young professionals already)
+- Collaborating on a regular basis to gather information and create resources for local Leagues to recruit and engage young people (could include interviewing young people, developing materials, collecting success stories from local Leagues who effectively reach out to young people already)

-- Participating in quarterly phone calls with League leaders from the LWV Young Professionals Facebook Group and LWVUS President Elisabeth MacNamara
+- Participating in quarterly phone calls with League leaders from the LWV Young People Facebook Group and LWVUS President Elisabeth MacNamara

 Moving forward the YPTF will create materials to be presented at Council 2013 to aid local Leagues to reach out to and recruit young members.